Vanguard vs Public

 Extra Services

-Dividend Reinvestment Plans: All three broker-dealers have DRIPs.
+Dividend Reinvestment Plans: All three offer DRIPs.

-IPO Access: Only at Schwab.
+IPO Access: Only Schwab has it.

 Winner: Schwab